-Answer: Single-cell analysis of neutrophils, and granulocytes generally, remains a significant challenge.
-This is because neutrophils (and other granulocytes) have relatively low RNA content and relatively high levels of RNases and other inhibitory compounds.
-This may result in fewer transcripts detected in GEMs and less usable sequencing reads.
+Answer: Single-cell analysis of neutrophils and granulocytes generally remains a significant challenge.
+This is because neutrophils (and other granulocytes) have relatively low RNA content and relatively high levels of RNases and other inhibitory compounds, resulting in fewer transcripts detected in GEMs, and less usable sequencing reads.
 Furthermore, neutrophils are particularly sensitive to degradation after collection and cannot be isolated via density gradient centrifugation (as is the case for other nucleated blood cells, often referred to as PBMCs).

 A few points to consider when optimizing the 10x Genomics Single-Cell Assays for neutrophils:

-4) Increasing the PCR cycles by 2 extra cycles during cDNA amplification in a non-enriched sample may help to bring the neutrophil-specific transcripts above background.
+4) Increasing the PCR cycles by two extra cycles during cDNA amplification in a non-enriched sample may help bring the neutrophil-specific transcripts above the background.

 5) When isolating neutrophils from whole blood, Red Blood Cells should be removed from the sample using an RBC lysis buffer such as ACK (ammonium chloride potassium).
-This will reduce the amount of sequencing required by enriching the sample for nucleated cells including neutrophils.
-If you are interested in removing RBCs before loading your sample, our Demonstrated Protocol for tumor dissociation includes an RBC lysis step: https://support.10xgenomics.com/single-cell-gene-expression/index/doc/demonstrated-protocol-tumor-dissociation-for-single-cell-rna-sequencing.
+This will reduce the sequencing required by enriching the sample for nucleated cells, including neutrophils.
+Instructions for isolating leukocytes (i.e., PBMCs and granulocytes) from whole blood samples can be found in the Isolation of Leukocytes, Bone Marrow, and Peripheral Blood Mononuclear Cells for Single Cell RNA Sequencing Demonstrated Protocol.

 6) Sorting neutrophils before sequencing may be desirable to improve the number of neutrophils assayed and reduce total sequencing costs.
-Sorted cells should be deposited directly into 1x PBS with 0.04% BSA (i.e. the recommended input buffer for 10x single-cell assays), and the sorted single-cell solution should be used as the 10x assay input.
-Forward and side scatter should be used to exclude cell doublets.
+Sorted cells should be deposited directly into 1x PBS with 0.04% BSA + RNAse inhibitor (i.e., the recommended input buffer for 10x single-cell assays).
+The sorted single-cell solution should be used as the 10x assay input.
+Forward and side-scatter should be used to exclude cell doublets.

-A few neutrophil-relevant 10x papers are listed below:
+A few neutrophil-relevant 10x Genomics papers are also listed below: